xeago/gradblog/graduation/performance-plan.md

 Description |           |
 Relevance   | 80        |
 Products    |           | Design of distributed search architecture (from advice/research documents), design of search.
+**Note**    |           | At the time of writing it is uncertain if I wish to exhibit this PI.

   |         |
 -:|:-------:|-----------|
 PI          | [16][PI16]| A student demonstrates in practice to be able to realize an integer design.
 Description |           | Validated documentation with the implementation is part of the end-result.
 Backtracking the designs, and the decisions within them will serve as validation of the documentation.
 Relevance   | 80        |
+Products    |           | Documentation for the design of distributed search architecture (from advice/research documents) and the documentation for the design of search.

   |         |
 -:|:-------:|-----------|
 PI          | [17][PI17]| A student demonstrates in practice his professional attitude (loyalty, honest, flexible, ..).
 Description |           | Soft skills are important in any project for a pleasant, successful execution.
 Examples of soft-skills are: cooperativeness, eagerness to learn, self criticism.
 Relevance   | 80        |
+Products    |           | Reflection of mentors and colleagues.

   |         |
 -:|:-------:|-----------|